 Does not demonstrate awareness, knowledge and skills as a social work practicum student linked courses spanning two consecutive semesters.
 Because of the cumulative nature of the learning experiences and the assessments of student performance, to complete the Foundation Year or Concentration Year practicum requirement, students must complete both linked courses with a satisfactory grade during a practicum placement.
-This means that a student who does not satisfactorily complete the requirements of SWK 5423 may have to start over again with SWK 5413, regardless of the grade awarded in SWK 5826 may have to start over again with SWK 5816 regardless of the grade awarded in the first six (6) hours.
+This means that a student who does not satisfactorily complete the requirements of SWK 5423 may have to start over again with SWK 5413, regardless of the grade awarded in SWK 5413.
+Similarly, a student who does not satisfactorily complete the requirements of SWK 5826 may have to start over again with SWK 5816 regardless of the grade awarded in the first six (6) hours.